Basit341/Machine-learning-projects-Classification-and-Regression-/README.md

-# Questions-and-Solutions
+# Projects
-This repository is all about different type of solutions of data analytics by using Python Programming.
+This repository is all about different types of projects of data analytics and business intelligence using Python and tableau Programming.